Every abstract is visible to everyone, in order to encourage discussion.

-Workshop - Suggested by Erik Vetle Larsen, 22 days ago.
+Workshop - Suggested by Erik Vetle Larsen, over 1 year ago.

 Everyone has received a spam or phishing mail before, but have you ever wondered how the mechanics behind a phishing campaign works?
 When can you consider your account compromised, from clicking a link or submitting your credentials?

 In this workshop we start off by quickly talking about the motivations behind phishing and how an effective scam is created, applying elements from psychology and social engineering.
 Afterwards we take what we have learned and start designing our own simple phishing scam, from credential harvesting web page to sneaky phishing mails